JoanaBLate/advent-of-code-js/README.md

 For some puzzles, **more than one algorithm** is published, allowing one to compare the differences in logic and efficiency.

-The Advent of Code 2015 event has all solutions.
+## Advent of Code 2015

+All days have solutions.

+Day 3 has two alternative solutions (array vs dictionary).

-The Advent of Code 2016 event solutions are under development.
+## Advent of Code 2016

-The plan is to publish solutions for all  Advent Of Code puzzles.
+Solutions are under development.